 Due to the evolutionary nature of technology, it is imperative for students to realize that our policies regarding the use of technology in our community will also be evolutionary.
-Our policies address the appropriate use of both technologies provided by the school and personally owned technology devices.
+We ask all students to employ their best judgment when it comes to the use of school technology and keep in mind that our policies related to technology are not meant to supersede our other school policies, but rather to complement them.
+Although our school provides certain technologies, we recognize that members and guests of our community also have their own technology devices that they bring to our campus and school events.
+Our policies address the appropriate use of both technologies provided by the school and personally owned technological devices.
 Students should be sure to read and understand the policies below before using the School's network and other technologies, as well as any personally-owned technology.
 Use of school technology resources will imply understanding and agreement to the terms set forth in this policy.
 These policies apply to all students regardless of classes being in or out of session.